 Everything we hear is a opinion, not a fact.
 Everything we see is a perspective, not the truth.

 Using unverified quotations like this only discredits the person who posts them.
+And drives me crazy trying to discover the actual source.

 In the MIT version of the Meditations (George Long translation), the word perspective doesn’t appear even once, although the word opinion appears 67 times.
 I laboriously went through all 67 instances to make sure it wasn’t simply a different translation, perhaps a nuancing.
 None match, even closely.
 I also went through the Casaubon translation which has 74 uses of opinion and none of them match the quote, either.